(updated Feb. 2026)

 As I have noted in previous posts, self-archiving (green OA) is a way for authors to provide open access to their research articles without having to pay the expensive publication fees associated with gold and hybrid open access.
 However, because some publishers place restrictions on when and where an eprint can be archived or shared, some authors may decide it's not worth the trouble to proceed with the green OA route.

 The good news is that a number of publishers have dispensed with embargoes on postprints altogether and/or have loosened constraints on deposit locations.
-This post provides information on various journal publishers - APA, Brill, Cambridge Univ.
+This post provides information on 10 journal publishers - APA, Bloomsbury, Brill, Cambridge Univ.
+Press, Duke Univ.
 Press, Emerald, Johns Hopkins Univ.
-Press, SAGE, Univ. of California Press and Univ. of Pennsylvania Press - that have zero embargoes on self-archiving postprints, but you can also consult Sherpa Romeo to check the policies of other journal publishers.
+Press, SAGE, Univ. of California Press and Univ. of Pennsylvania Press - that have zero embargoes on self-archiving postprints, but you can also consult the Open Policy Finder to check the policies of others.

 I hope this will encourage forced migration authors to give green OA a try!